HackYourFuture/databases/Week1/MAKEME.md

 # Homework week 1

 This week you'll be writing a Node.js file that makes a connection to a MySQL database instance.
-These are the requirements that the file must have:
+These are the requirements that this "entrypoint" file must have:

 1. Use the `mysql` package (https://www.npmjs.com/package/mysql)
 2. Make a connection to MySQL, using the login credentials